Four masses are connected by massless, rigid rods to form a syste... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-Four masses are connected by massless, rigid rods to form a system.
-If the system is at rest and the net external force acting on it is zero , which of the following statements best describes the motion of the system according to Newton's First Law?
+Four masses are connected by massless, rigid rods to form a system as shown in Figure 1.
+If the system is suspended from one of the masses and hangs in equilibrium, which of the following statements about the tension in the rods is correct?

 Watch next